The Draft-Legal format

-There are athletes who enjoy challenging themselves within the sport of triathlon.
-Perhaps the athlete is an established swimmer or runner, maybe they just have that "it" factor.
-They excel at every sport and are SELF driven- not PARENT driven.
+Draft-Legal racing is for exceptional athletes who aspire to race internationally.
+These athletes are established swimmers or runners with a previous swim background.
+They typically have the "it" factor when it comes to athletics.
+They SELF driven- not PARENT driven.
 We have a place for these athletes on the High Performance team which focuses on draft-legal racing.
-This is the same format used in the newly formed NCAA Women's Varsity program and the format used by professional with their focus on international competition and potentially the Olympics.
+This is the same format used in the newly formed NCAA Women's Varsity programs and the format used by professional with their focus on international competition and potentially the Olympics.

 Age-group coaching does not work for draft-legal.
 The training is completely different.
-Don't be fooled by coaches who coach non-draft and "dabble" with draft-legal, it is irresponsible.
-Sending an athlete to Age Group Nationals/or Worlds and is NOT the same is Elite Cup racing.
+Don't be fooled by coaches who coach non-draft and "dabble" with draft-legal, or may have entered into one or two races as an athlete, Sending an athlete to Age Group Nationals/or Worlds and is NOT the same is Elite Cup racing.
+The strategy, skill and 3 second decisions have an impact on the race.

 The first year on the High Performance Team is probationary for all athletes.
 Athletes must demonstrate safe bike pack riding skills before entering into this format of racing.
 The first year of exploring the highest level of the sport gives the athlete and parents the opportunity to explore draft-legal triathlon to see if it is a good fit.
 To be perfectly honest, the first year of racing is humbling for all of the athletes.
 It takes time to develop the skills to be competitive.